xzel23/cabe/README.md

 - `NotNull` serves the same purpose as the `org.jetbrains.annotations.NotNull`, `javax.annotation.Nonnull` and other annotations.
 It can be used to specify that a method parameter must not be null.
-In contrast to the mentioned existing annotations, it is declared with a `SOURCE` retention policy, i.e. using this annotation does not introduce any runtime dependencies.
+In contrast to the mentioned existing annotations, it is declared with a `SOURCE` retention policy, i.e., using this annotation does not introduce any runtime dependencies.

 - `Nullable` marks a parameter as nullable.